UNTESTED SEXUAL ASSAULT EVIDENCE KITS (SAEKs)

-In 2015, a group of city and state agencies and community leaders started working on the problem of New Mexico’s untested Sexual Assault Evidence Kits (SAEKs).
-An initial inventory revealed 5410 untested SAEKs in New Mexico.
+In 2015, a group of community leaders started working on the problem of New Mexico’s untested Sexual Assault Evidence Kits (SAEKs).
+An initial inventory revealed 5578 untested SAEKs in New Mexico.
 In 2018, an executive order to clear the rape kit backlog of Albuquerque was signed.

-As of 2020, the Albuquerque Police Department’s SAEK backlog has been cleared.
+As of 2021, the City of Albuquerque’s SAEK backlog has been cleared.

 Interpreter services are available if needed.

 How can I get more information about the SAEK backlog in Albuquerque?

 Call the city of Albuquerque’s APD Backlog Advocacy: 1-505-924-6045.
 APD backlog advocacy also available.
 Or visit saek.dps.nm.gov/SAEK to learn about the current tracking system.